 At the Gibsons Public Market, food in the upstairs cafe is delicious and downstairs you’ll find half a dozen artisan shops selling fresh produce, flowers and the best ice cream sandwiches in town.

 Gibsons is also home to three different craft beer breweries – Gibsons Tapworks, Persephone Brewing Company and The 101 Brewhouse + Distillery.
 The Persephone Brewing Company is especially interesting as it has its own farm and is a socially-responsible B Corporation.
-Their beer is really good too!
+The beer there is really good too!

 With a population of just over 10,000, Sechelt is the second largest community on the Sunshine Coast (after Powell River).